symmetry

 author – contact details below – still has outstanding electronic “offprints”.)

-development of electronic concepts of valence up to the pre-war work of Linus
+electronic concepts of valence up to the pre-war work of Linus Pauling and

 SECTION